fchastanet/bash-tools-framework/README.md

 - **awkLint** : Lint all files with .awk extension in specified folder.
 - **dockerLint** : hadolint wrapper, auto installing hadolint
 - **shellcheckLint** : shellcheck wrapper, auto installing shellcheck
-- **generateShellDoc**: find all .sh files and generate shDoc in markdown format in the specified target directory

 ### 1.3.
 Internal tools